JulianSchoenbaechler/Volplane-DragResize/README.md

 # Volplane-DragResize
+> **Note:** _The Volplane Project_ has been archived and will not undergo further development!

-> A Vue component for resizing and dragging elements in relative space.
+A Vue component for resizing and dragging elements in relative space.

 ## Table of Contents
 - [Description](#description)